Evan Ratliff: "Vanishing" experiment

 In August 2009, Ratliff and Wired magazine conducted an experiment, wherein Ratliff "vanished" as far as knowledge of his whereabouts.
 Wired offered a $5,000 reward for anyone who could find him before a month had passed.
 During the experiment, Ratliff remained "on the grid", communicating with his followers on Twitter.
 The Google Wave development group proposed using the exercise as a test case for the new technology pushing the frontier of real-time web activity.
 NewsCloud set up its Facebook application community technology to report on the story and enhance community behind the #vanish hash tag.
 Ratliff used a specially created blog to taunt his "hunters" and Facebook groups emerged to team up and find him, while other groups formed to help him remain at large.
 He eventually was tracked and found on September 8, 2009, in New Orleans by @vanishteam, a group participating in the challenge to find him.

-Ratliff left a coded message — FaLiLV/tRD:aN/HA:aSaTS; TW—tRS/tEKAA/tBotV; FSF—TItN/tGG/tCCoBB; JC—LJ/HoD/aOoP; JM—JGS/MWS/tBotH — which has been translated to be the authors and titles of a variety of books.
+Ratliff left a coded message — HST—FaLiLV/tRD:aN/HA:aSaTS; TW—tRS/tEKAA/tBotV; FSF—TItN/tGG/tCCoBB; JC—LJ/HoD/aOoP; JM—JGS/MWS/tBotH; GD—BB:aBaJ/tCoM/tMotS — which has been translated to be the authors and titles of a variety of books.